kitconcept/volto-light-theme/docs/conceptual-guides/site-customization.md

 </object>
 ```

-in case you want to add them at the very top of your content type form, you will have to redefine all the current behaviors:
+In case you want to add them at the very top of your content type form, you will have to redefine all the current behaviors.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>